 An examination and analysis of contemporary correctional systems.
 Consideration will be given to such issues as the goals of incarceration, prisoner's rights, prison violence, treatment and rehabilitation programs, and parole.
 Prerequisite: SOC 170 or consent of instructor.
 Annually, Fall.

 SOC 450 SOCIOLOGY OF SPORT

 A sociological examination of sports and sport-related behaviors as they occur in social and cultural contexts.
 Same as PED 450.
 Prerequisite: SOC 150 or consent of instructor.
-Alternate years, Spring '08.
+Annually, Spring.